-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis on pages 6 through 16 and the schedule of NYC Health + Hospitals' contributions, the schedule of NYC Health + Hospitals' proportionate share of the net pension liability and the schedule of NYC Health + Hospitals' changes in total OPEB liability and related ratios on pages 75, 76 and 77, respectively, be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis on pages 4 through 16 and the schedule of the Corporation's contributions NYCERS pension plan, the schedule of the Corporation's proportionate share of the net pension liability NYCERS pension plan and the schedule of NYC Health + Hospitals' changes in total OPEB liability and related ratios on pages 75, 76 and 77, respectively, be presented to supplement the basic financial statements.
 Such information, although not a required part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 This required supplementary information is the responsibility of management.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America.
 These limited procedures consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.